andrewmcodes/bridgetown-torchlight-demo/src/index.md

 ## [Torchlight](https://torchlight.dev)

+There are multiple ways you can run Torchlight with Bridgetown.

+You can run Torchlight as a separate process with their watch command.

-Can be run as a hook on every build, but this can occasionally put you into a weird state where you have to reload to see the changes.
+Can also be run as a hook on every build, but this can occasionally put you into a weird state where you have to reload to see the changes.

 ```ruby
 class Builders::Torchlight < SiteBuilder